I learned a very valuable lesson about authority in prayer and I would like to share it with you.

 During a prayer meeting at our church a faithful member of the prayer team came forward with a typed out prayer for our president that she said the Lord gave her the day before.
 She was allowed to read the prayer and we agreed with her.
 It was a very moving, scripture based prayer that was loving, considerate, compassionate and powerful.
 It immediately got the nod of approval of all in the room.
 It was a prayer that inspired confidence and faith in all who prayed it.
 This lady had obviously heard from the Lord.

 As those in the group were commenting about how powerful it was, the Lord spoke to me directly and said, “Why didn’t you pray for your previous president in this manner?”
 I immediately knew what the Lord was talking about.
-I remembered the many times we lifted this former leader up in “prayer” and I was reminded of some of the opinionated requests, the tone, the attitude, and the complete disregard for this man as an individual.
+I remembered the many times we lifted this former leader up in “prayer” and I was reminded of some of the opinionated requests, the tone, the attitude, and the complete disregard for this man as an individual and a leader of our nation.
 We weren’t praying out of love for our president, or even love for our country.
 We were praying against him, not out of love, but out of selfishness and self righteousness.
 Our motives were wrong, our heart was wrong.

 I shared what the Lord had showed me and the entire prayer group received it and we all repented before God.